 Many organisations and their suppliers have a problem today, and it stems from B2B payments.
 Regardless of your business vertical you might find current methods of paying by commercial card can create additional time and expense on both sides.
 That’s if the supplier even accepts card payments.

-The answer lies with Invapay: an innovative B2B payments platform, which offers master merchant services for suppliers and a way to optimise working capital for the buyer.
+The answer lies with Invapay: an innovative B2B payments platform, which offers the buyer a way to optimise working capital.

 The traditional commercial card model is flawed on several counts: